 In one study, for example, lifters spent 16 weeks training their quads .
 Although everyone followed the exact same training program, there were large differences in muscle growth from person to person.

-Most subjects increased the size of their quads by around 30 percent.
-One in four saw outstanding results, increasing their quad size by an average of almost 60 percent.
-But 26% of the subjects were non-responders, posting an average increase in muscle mass of precisely zero percent.
+Most subjects increased the size of the muscle fibers in their quads by 28 percent.
+One in four saw outstanding results, increasing their fiber size by an average of almost 60 percent.
+But 26% of the subjects were non-responders, posting an average increase in muscle fiber size of precisely zero percent.

 Labeling someone a “non-responder” isn’t entirely accurate, as there is usually a response of some kind .
 It’s rare that months of training leads to no adaptation at all.
 Rather, what happens is that non-responders don’t respond in the way that an average person would.